Skip to content

 0 8px 32px rgba(0,0,0,0.12); /* drop shadow */

-The shimmer on hover is a pure CSS @keyframes animation — no JavaScript involved, which keeps it buttery smooth.
+The hover shimmer is a @keyframes animation — no JavaScript in the loop, which is why it stays smooth even on slower devices.